What’s in and what’s out in Men’s Fashion

 6. Fun Socks

 With pant lengths getting shorter (for both man and women) socks are more visible and therefore part of the dressing equation.
 Some guys will want to keep it simple and match their socks to their pants or their shoes (both are correct).
 But, fun socks are just that, fun.
 And even in very conservative environments, wearing a quirky sock is perfectly acceptable.

 So, ladies, was this helpful in dressing and gifting your gents?
 And guys, not sure how many of you read this, but was this helpful to you too?
-While the majority of our clients are women, we do help guys take the stress out of getting dressed too.
-If there are other men’s fashion questions you have, let us know.
+While the majority of my clients are women, I do help guys take the stress out of getting dressed too.
+If there are other men’s fashion questions you have, let me know.
 It’s fun to write about this every once in a while…